Ya-Foo/QR-register/README.md

 2. The results will be saved in `qrcodes/`.

-3. If it is your first time running, a Google sign-in prompt may open.
-Make sure to sign in with the account that has access to your attendance spreadsheet.

 #### Scanning the QR

 1. As one scans their QR, a green frame will be drawn around it if the QR code is detected.
-Their infomation (Identifier, Name, Country) will also be shown underneath.
+Their infomation (Identifier, Name) will also be shown underneath.

 2. Once all the delegates have registered, click on button that says `Save and Register` then wait for the program to sync the data with the Google Sheets.